akononovicius/physRisk-content-repository/articles/2014/dar-vienas-aukstos-klasterizacijos-bemastelis-tinklas.md

 clustering coefficient in networks generated using this model is positive (the precise value depends on both model parameters).
-Typical evolution of clustering coefficient as well as degree distribution are shown in the figure bellow.
+Typical evolution of clustering coefficient as well as degree distribution are shown in the figure below.

 ![Evolution of clustering coefficient with the increasing number of nodes (as time), also node degree